borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 the current working directory or from the directory containing the file doing the including.

-Note that this form of include must be a YAML value rather than a key.
+Note that this form of include must be a value rather than an option name.
 For example, this will not work:

 ```yaml